 According to a post on the PlayStation Blog (opens in new tab), you will start at Hogwarts in your fifth year, coming to the school after surviving some kind of mysterious incident.
 Your character apparently has “ties to an ancient magic” which will “put you on a collision course with a goblin rebellion led by Ranrok, aided by his alliance with the Dark wizard Victor Rookwood, who both present formidable threats to the entire wizarding world.”

 According to the post, Ranrok “has seen a glimmer of a magic that wizardkind tried to hide – even from themselves – and he wants that power in particular.
 His worldview is skewed by his hatred of wizards, which makes his alliance with Victor Rookwood particularly tenuous.
 Once Ranrok gets what he wants, no one will be able to stop him and the wizarding world will be doomed.”

 To unearth the mysteries behind the mysterious magic and stop Ranrok’s rebellion, you will have to work with Professor Eleazar Fig.

 If you don't recognize the name Professor Fig, well, that's not because you're a forgetful fan—as Hogwarts Legacy is set in the past, you won't see many familiar protagonists from the books and films.
 Although, there may be some ghostly apparitions that you'll know, like Nearly Headless Nick.

-Once you've selected your house, there'll be classes to catch up on and new friends to make.
+Once you've created your character and selected your house, there'll be classes to catch up on and new friends to make.
 To add an extra layer to the social aspect of the story, you'll nurture those connections, with your magical new pals able to teach you abilities and act as companions on quests and adventures.